-Americans can now cross the border into Canada and we can’t wait to co-create your Canadian story.
-Our team of Canadian Insiders receive many inquiries from tourists traveling here for the very first time.
+Planning a trip to Canada and looking for some basic tourist information?
+Our local team of Canadian travel experts receive many inquiries from tourists traveling here for the very first time.
 We’ve compiled the answers to some of the most-frequently-asked questions: everything from time zones and geography — think big! — to Canada’s currency and tipping practices.

 Canada is vast and varied